Background

 The first layer of superficial ire is indeed directed at an identified target, the alleged cause of the eruption.

 But there's a second layer.
-The second layer incorporates the narcissist's self-aimed, self-directed wrath, self-loathing, self-hatred, self-punitive, sadistic aggression in a critic superego.
+The second layer incorporates the narcissist's self-aimed, self-directed wrath, self-loathing, self-hatred, self-punitive, sadistic aggression, and a critic superego.

 The second type of narcissistic rage is pernicious or passive-aggressive.
 The narcissist sulks.
 He gives the silent treatment and is plotting how to punish the transgressor and put her in her proper place.